Getting started

 A recipe allows you to:

-- Select the content variation(s) to display;
+- Select or create the content variation(s) to display;

 - Select the rule(s) to trigger the content to display;